owja/ioc/README.md

 ### Creating a container

 The container is the place where all dependencies get bound to.
-We can have multiple containers in our project in parallel.
+It is possible to have multiple container in our project in parallel.

 ```ts
 import {Container} from "@owja/ioc";